 Subtitles and Transcript

 0:42 Sorry about that.
-I've just given you a shot of cortisol, your fight/flight hormone.
-Sounds are affecting your hormone secretions all the time, but also your breathing, your heart rate -- which I just also did -- and your brainwaves.
+I just gave you a shot of cortisol, your fight-flight hormone.
+Sounds are affecting your hormone secretions all the time, but also your breathing, heart rate — which I just also did — and your brainwaves.

 1:13 The second way in which sound affects you is psychological.
 Music is the most powerful form of sound that we know that affects our emotional state.
 (Albinoni's Adagio) This is guaranteed to make most of you feel pretty sad if I leave it on.
 Music is not the only kind of sound, however, which affects your emotions.